hforge/ikaaro/docs/admins.rst

     Creates a new instance of ikaaro with the name TARGET.

     Options:
-      --version             show program's version number and
-                            exit
-      -h, --help            show this help message and exit -a ADDRESS, --address=ADDRESS
+      --version             show program's version number and exit -h, --help            show this help message and exit -e EMAIL, --email=EMAIL
-                            listen to IP ADDRESS
-      -e EMAIL, --email=EMAIL
                             e-mail address of the admin user
       -p PORT, --port=PORT  listen to PORT number
-      -r ROOT, --root=ROOT  create an instance of the ROOT application
-      -s SMTP_HOST, --smtp-host=SMTP_HOST
+      -r ROOT, --root=ROOT  create an instance of the ROOT application -s SMTP_HOST, --smtp-host=SMTP_HOST
-                            use the given SMTP_HOST to send
+                            use the given SMTP_HOST to send emails -w PASSWORD, --password=PASSWORD
-                            emails
-      -w PASSWORD, --password=PASSWORD
-                            use the given PASSWORD for the
+                            use the given PASSWORD for the admin user -m MODULES, --modules=MODULES
-                            admin user
+                            add the given MODULES to load at start --profile=PROFILE     print profile information to the given file

 Make a new instance